InsulatorGMan/stahr-tools/README.md

 ### `ArrayTools.GetRandomItems(array, count)`

 Returns an array of random items from the array.
-The number of it>
+The number of items returned is determined by the `count` parameter.

 ### `ArrayTools.ReverseArray(array)`